Snizhenko/frontend-assessment/README.md

 # Animation Requests
 The followign animations are required:
 1. Parallax the header image on scroll
 2. Add the hover effect on the buckets and its elements.
+You can find these animation examples in the ```/resources/animation.mp4``` video.

 The tech stack is open to you but we are mainly a webpack, scss, babel environment.
 If you want to use a JS framework, plugins, jQuery...no problem.
 We use Vue and jQuery but it is in your hands on how you want to approach this.